Automattic/wp-calypso/test/e2e/docs/writing_tests.md

 ### Guidelines

 - aggressively refactor such that basic actions can be extended by other functions.
-- tightly control scope so that flows do not become the e2e tests.
+- tightly control scope so that flows do not become the e2e tests themselves.

 ## Gutenberg Blocks